jomarcardoso/mu-game/README.md

 - mob drops only feed-stock raw material
 - craft
 - pay expensive blacksmith (do not broke your armor)
+- reputation with clans
+- return to regions
+- dragons
 - high level areas near low level areas
 - you can steal items from enemies
 - npcs accept mined gold and sell everything